Haydn's Creation: an 18th century masterpiece

 News Story

-Haydn wrote The Creation in the last years of the 18th century (between the death of Mozart and the rise of Beethoven), and it’s fair to say it encapsulates everything about the period.
+Haydn wrote his choral masterpiece The Creation in the last years of the 18th century (between the death of Mozart and the rise of Beethoven), and it’s fair to say it encapsulates everything about the period.
 Audiences today may take its firm belief in humanity’s capacity for goodness with a pinch of salt, but its good cheer invariably wins them over.
 Only the most hard-hearted of listeners, unimpressed by such naïve optimism, could remain unmoved by such a positive outlook.

 No resting on his laurels